healeyj/healeyj.github.io/README.md

 # Personal website

-This repository contains my personal website, which is hosted on [olivi-eh.dev](https://olivi-eh.dev/).
+This repository contains my personal website, which is hosted on [healeyj.com](https://healeyj.com/).

+The template was created by Olivier Bourgeois, which is available on [GitHub](https://github.com/bourgeoisor/bourgeoisor.github.io).

 ## How to run